danyaberezun/KEEPs/README.md

 ## Algorithm

-We have to define three new operations:
+We have to define three new basic operations:

 1. $lub(T_1, T_2, C_1, C_2)$, where
    * $T_1$ and $T_2$ are types to merge